Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Psychological therapy

-Psychological therapy such as cognitive behaviour therapy (CBT) is the most effective way to help treat agoraphobia.
-Therapy can teach you to:
+Psychological therapy such as cognitive behaviour therapy (CBT) helps treat agoraphobia.
+Therapy can help you to:

-- understand panic attacks and anxiety (its effects on your thoughts and body)
+- learn about anxiety, panic attacks and how they affect your thoughts and body

-- manage panic attacks and anxiety when they happen
+- manage anxiety and panic attacks when they happen such as with relaxation techniques

-- change behaviours that might make your anxiety worse
+- change unhelpful behaviours that make your anxiety worse

-- know that you are not alone, or going 'crazy'
+- understand that you are not alone, or going 'crazy'

-You can talk to your doctor about what is best for you.
+Therapy usually takes place by seeing a mental health professional in person.
+It can sometimes be done online or over the phone.
+You can talk to your doctor or psychologist about what is best for you.

 Support from friends and family